Kylon99/BeatSpearSupport/README.md

 # ![IMG](BeatSpearSupport/Resources/BeatSpear64.png) Beat Spear Support

-This mod provides support for playing Beat Saber in Spear mode.
-When the option is enabled, Standard and No Arrows maps will be converted to One Color, with both sabers being able to hit both blocks.
-Scoring will also be disabled.
-One Saber maps will not be transformed and you can use No Arrows on those instead to play.
+This mod supports playing Beat Saber in Spear mode.
+In the modifiers panel, select Beat Spear Settings and you will see four options to choose from:

+* Two Controller Spear - Use your regular two controllers to control a two-handed spear.
+While you play you can press trigger on the hand you wish to be the forward hand.
+Do not use this with Darth Maul mode.

+* One Color - Modifies the Standard and No Arrows maps into One Color with No Arrows.
+Can be used for Spear mode or independently with other mods.

+* Left Spear - Uses the left saber and its color instead of the right to start.
+Haptic feedback is also on the left hand instead of the right.

+* Remove Other Spear - Disables the offhand spear that you are not using.
+Do not use this with Darth Maul mode.

-The idea behind playing Spear is to mount your controller or screw on a Vive Tracker onto a long shaft and wield it like a spear.
-More explanations on the best ways to do this will be coming in this README later.
+You can still play Spear mode by mounting a controller or a Vive Tracker onto a long shaft and wield it like a physical spear.
+In that case do not select the Two Controller Spear option.

 ## Requirements
 This mod depends on the following mods.
 Download them at [BeatMods](https://beatmods.com).